 As with most things that involve credit giving and fame, the début of most theories can be likened to an academic bare-knuckle brawl which lends to the asserting of various individuals and institutions as the rightful heir to said throne.
-Yes, the key names in its development were certainly Albert Ellis and Aaron Beck, but just as multiple theories converged to birth CBT, so did multiple researchers, voices, and systems.
-By and large, cognitive theory began disrupting the dominant behavioral theories in the 1960’s and 70’s, gaining steam in the therapeutic community by late 70’s and 80’s.
+Yes, the key names in its development were certainly Aaron Beck and Albert Ellis, but just as multiple theories converged to birth CBT, so did multiple researchers, voices, and systems.
+By and large, cognitive theory, led by Beck, began disrupting the dominant behavioral theories in the 1960’s and 70’s, gaining steam in the therapeutic community by late 70’s and 80’s.

 - Behavior therapy set the foundation of empirical research and focus on learning.